EasyCorp/EasyAdminBundle/Resources/doc/book/2-design-configuration.md

 Adding Custom Web Assets
 ------------------------

-Complex backends may require to load custom CSS nad JavaScript files.
+Complex backends may require to load custom CSS and JavaScript files.
 Add the `assets` option to define the paths of the web assets to load in the backend layout.
 All kinds of assets are supported and linked accordingly: